Governor convicted of blasphemy freed from Indonesian prison

 Days before being freed, Purnama posted online that he didn’t want supporters to make a fuss about his release and apologized to Jakarta civil servants including “even my haters” that he’d offended by being rude and arrogant.

-The movement against Purnama, an ally of President Joko Widodo, rattled the government and highlighted the mingling of religion with politics in Indonesia, the world’s third-largest democracy.
+The movement against Purnama, an ally of President Joko Widodo, brought fringe groups into the political mainstream and rattled the government, highlighting the mingling of religion with politics in Indonesia, the world’s third-largest democracy.

 Widodo subsequently chose a conservative cleric as his running mate for April’s presidential election, hoping to deflect attacks that he is insufficiently Islamic.